Altinn/altinn-studio-docs/content/api/apps/instances/_index.nb.md

 This call will return the instance metadata document that was created.

 ## Simplified instansiation

-For scenarious where the multipart is not required there is created a new API that is simpler but also have support for key-value prefilling.
+For scenarios where the multipart is not required there is created a new API that is simpler but also has support for key-value prefilling.

 ```json
 {